awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

 If you do not plan to use these consoles, this section describes how to create a CodeBuild service role with the IAM console or the AWS CLI\.

-**Note**
+**Important**
+CodeBuild uses the service role for all operations that are performed on your behalf\.
+If the role includes permissions that the user shouldn't have, you can unintentionally escalate a user's permissions\.
+Ensure that the role grants [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.
 The service role described on this page contains a policy that grants the minimum permissions required to use CodeBuild\.
-You might need to add additional permissions depending on your use case\.
-For example, if you want to use CodeBuild with Amazon Virtual Private Cloud, then the service role you create requires the permissions in the following policy: [Create a CodeBuild service role](#setting-up-service-role)\.<a name="setting-up-service-role-console"></a>
+You may need to add additional permissions, depending on your use case\.<a name="setting-up-service-role-console"></a>

 **To create a CodeBuild service role \(console\)**